“She was not a lynx or a spider or even the Wraith. She was Inej Ghafa, and her future was waiting above” (Six of Crows).

 Inej steals and Inej kills when necessary, but her heart is with the Saints—her heart is always looking out for those who cannot look out for themselves.
+She’ll replace lion toys with crows when necessary and fight the good fight that matters to those around her.
 She is looking out for the captured girls, the orphans, the lost boys like Kaz Brekker, and she is offering her prayers, sincerely and profoundly because she cares about people with every part of soul.

 One of my favorite things Inej ever says in Crooked Kingdom is: “What you want and what the world needs are not always in accord, Kaz.
 Praying and wishing are not the same thing.”
 This touches on something that is so crucial to any faith, which is the detail that prayers come with action until the very thing is entirely out of our hands.
 Prayer is belief but it is also movement, it is an act, and sometimes even, a promise.
 Inej is steadfast in prayer and ardent in the fervency of her actions.
 She prays and she fights.
 She prays until there is nothing left for her to do.